aardvark/atlas/README.md

-# reagent-shadow-sandbox
+# Atlas sandbox

-Simple Reagent + Shadow sanbox to test out ideas.
+Simple Reagent + Shadow sanbox to test out ideas for atlas like application.